irakan/my-learning-journey/README.md

 - **22/10/2024**
     Topics: (Start-up, Thoughts)

-    - My dream was always to start my own company, where I can work on things I like, and be my own boss xD.
-(It seems like everyone dream, right? :smile:).
+    - My dream was always to start my own company, where I can work on things I like, and be my own boss and have alot of money xD (It seems like everyone dream, right? :smile:).

         <img src="memes/14.png" alt="start-up" width="300"/>

         You really don't want to be just a consumer of this world, It would be beautiful if you can contribute something to this world ..no?, even if it's a small thing.
+As steve jobs said:

+        > “The minute you understand that you can poke life, and that if you push something in, something will pop out the other side.
+That you can change it and you can mould it…that’s maybe the most important thing… Embrace it, change it, improve it, make your mark upon it.
+Once you learn that, you’ll want to change life and make it better.
+You’ll never be the same again.”

         My biggest issue is what to build?
 I have a lot of ideas, and many of them suck :smile:.
 But, I have one idea that came to my while taking a shower today (as always xD), that I think it's good even though it's not unique but I really like it.